pcm720/OSDMenu/README.md

 - Force GS video mode to PAL, NTSC, 1080i or line-doubled 480p (with half the vertical resolution).
   _Due to how to OSDSYS renders everything, "true" 480p can't be implemented easily_
 - HDD update check bypass
+- Integrated Neutrino GSM
-- Override PS1 and PS2 disc launch functions with custom code that starts the launcher
+- Override PS1 and PS2 disc launch functions with the launcher, bringing the following features to OSDSYS/HDD-OSD:
+  - Skip the PlayStation 2 logo
+  - Display the visual Game ID for the PixelFX RetroGM
+  - Run disc-based games via the embedded Neutrino GSM (eGSM)
+  - Run PS1 discs via the PS1 Video Mode Negator or DKWDRV
 - Additional system information in version submenu (Video mode, ROM version, EE, GS and MechaCon revision)
 - Set PS1 driver options to values from `OSDMENU.CNF` on every boot